dis-28/Expenselist/README.md

 # Xpense

-An expense tracker app which takes new costom bills and adds it to the application simultneously storing it to cloud database.
-It also has a filter functionality allowing you to filter expenses by year and bar charts for quntitative assessment.
+An expense tracker app that takes new custom bills as input and adds them to the application simultaneously storing them in a cloud database.
+It also has a filter functionality allowing you to filter expenses by year and bar charts for quantitative assessment.

 ## Demo